Composite Examples of a Midlife Career Reset

 Why these stories matter

-Stories reduce fear and surface patterns.
+Examples reduce fear and surface patterns.
 You don't need to copy someone else's title-just borrow the parts that create traction.
-Each story below is a composite drawn from real journeys.
-You'll see constraints, the smallest useful actions, and proof-of-work that opened doors.
+Each scenario below is illustrative, not a testimonial or verified WisGrowth customer story.
+You'll see constraints, the smallest useful actions, and proof-of-work that can reduce risk.
 Use them to calibrate your own 90-day plan, not to force a perfect blueprint.

 Starting point: 15 years in operations at a mid-size fintech.
 Strong process brain, zero "PM" on the resume.
 Felt boxed out of interviews.